Pix2seq: A Language Modeling Framework for Object Detection: Conclusion and future work

 \section{Conclusion and future work}

 This paper introduces \pts, a simple yet generic framework for object detection.
 By casting object detection as a language modeling task, our approach largely simplifies the detection pipeline, removing most of the specialization in modern detection algorithms.
-While it achieves competitive results against well established baselines on the challenging COCO dataset, both architecture and training procedure can still be optimized to improve its performance.

-We believe that the proposed \pts framework not only works for object detection, but can also be applied to other vision tasks that produce low-bandwidth output, where the output can be expressed as a relatively concise sequence of discrete tokens (e.g., keypoint detection, image captioning, visual question answering).
+We believe that our framework not only works for object detection, but can also be applied to other vision tasks where the output can be represented by a relatively concise sequence of discrete tokens (e.g., keypoint detection, image captioning, visual question answering).
 To this end, we hope to extend \pts as a generic and unified interface for solving a large variety of vision tasks.

-Furthermore, the current approach for training \pts is entirely based on human annotation, and we would like to reduce such dependence, allowing the model to also benefit from more unlabeled data.
+A major limitation of our approach is that autoregressive modeling is expensive for long sequences (mainly during model inference).
+Practical measures to mitigate the issue includes: 1) stop inference when the ending token is produced (e.g., in COCO dataset, there are, in average, 7 objects per image, leading to a relatively small number of $\sim$35 tokens), 2) applying it to offline inference, or online scenarios where the objects of interest are relatively sparse (e.g. locate a specific object with language description).
+However, future work is needed to make it faster for real-time object detection applications.
+Another limitation is that the current approach for training \pts is entirely based on human annotation, and by reducing such dependence, it can enable the model to benefit from more unlabeled data.